nest/ode-toolbox/README.md

 ```
 `ode_analyzer.py` stores output in an JSON-file named `result-$date$.json` where `$date$` correspond to the current date.
 ## Input
+Input for `ode_analyzer.py` JSON files are composed of two lists of dictionaries `shapes` and `odes` and a dictionary `parameters`. `shapes` and `odes` must be stated at any call of the `ode_analyzer.py`. `parameters` dictionary is stated only if a stiffness test should be performed.
+### shapes
+The shapes section defines two shapes, one of which is specified as a function of time ( g_in , lines 10-14), the other as an ODE with initial conditions
+### odes
+### parameters
+Model parameters and their default values are given in the `parameters` dictionary.
+This dictionary maps default values to parameter names and has to contain an entry for each free variable occurring in the equations of the `odes` or `shapes`.
 ## Output

 ## Example